Your Face Sounds Familiar (Greek TV series) series 2: Week 12: Semi-finals

 The twelfth episode aired on June 8, 2014.
 The winner was Giannis Savvidakis with 23 points.
 Savvidakis chose to give the money from the audience voting to the foundation "Grammi Gia To Paidi".

 After the judges and contestants' scores, Costas and Eleftheria were tied with 32 points.
 Zaharatos, who was the president of the judges for the week, chose to give the final 8 points to Costas and the 7 points to Eleftheria.
 After the combined final scores, two contestants had 19 points and two contestants had 9 points.
 The ones who got the highest score from the audience got the highest final place out of the two.

 In the semi-finals, the four contestants with the highest cumulative scores from all 12 weeks were announced and were the ones to compete in the finals.
 The four finalists were; Giannis Savvidakis with 239 points, Pantelis Kanarakis with 216 points, Costas Doxas with 208 points and Lefteris Eleftheriou with 194 points.
 It was also the last time the judges were going to score the contestants since the winner is decided only by the audience.

 Week 13: Final

 The thirteenth and final live aired on June 15, 2014 and the winner of the show was Giannis Savvidakis.
 The income from the audience voting for the final, was divided in ten equal parts and was given to all ten foundations that the contestants were representing during the thirteen live shows.

-At the beginning of the show, Bekatorou performed the songs "Genghis Khan" by Lakis Jordanelli and "Ksafnika m'agapas" by The Idols.
+At the beginning of the show, Bekatorou performed the songs "Genghis Khan" by Lakis Giordanelli and "Ksafnika m'agapas" by The Idols.
 In the second song, she was accompanied by Tonis Sfinos.